the-turing-way/the-turing-way/chapters/reproducible_environments.md

 COPY project_files/* project/
 ```

-This looks complicated, but most of the lines in this example are comments (which are preceded by `#`s), There are only nine lines of actual code.
-The first of these is a `FROM` statement specifying a base image.
-All Dockerfiles require a FROM, even if it's just `FROM SCRATCH`.
-All the following commands in a Dockerfile build upon the base image to make a functioning version of the researcher's project.
-In this example

 It is worth spending time carefully choosing an appropriate base image as doing do can reduce the amount of work involved in writing a Dockerfile dramatically.
 For example a collection of images with the R programming language included in them can be found [here](https://github.com/rocker-org/rocker-versioned).
 If a project makes use of R it is convenient to use one of these as a base image rather than spend time writing commands in your Dockerfile to install R.

-The biggest block on lines comes next, it's a series of `RUN` statements, which run shell command when building the image.
+The biggest block of lines comes next, it's a series of `RUN` statements, which run shell command when building the image.
 In this block they are used to install the software necessary to run the project.
 Run commands can also be chained as follows if desired:
 ```
 RUN command_to_do_thing_1 \
    command_to_do_thing_2 \